microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ![](../Manual/Images/AppManifestVersion.png)

-> The last digit of the version number must always be a 0.
+> The last digit of the version number must always be 0.
 This is why the version number of our build is 1.0.0.0, but in the manifest we can customize only the values 1.0.0.

 By default, however, the version number will not change for future builds, as the build environment are not persistent between the builds.
 It's our duty to manually update the manifest every time we push some code to the repository.
 However, this approach can lead to many problems.
 If we forget to update the number and we generate an update with the same version number of the prevision one, we will break the update chain.